“It’s none of their business that you have to learn to write. Let them think you were born that way.”

 - While aligning the representation with your own style (that is, using synonyms of certain words and phrases), ensure that the author’s intention is not changed as this may express an incorrect interpretation of the source ideas

-- Use quotation marks if you intend to retain key concepts or phrases
+- Use quotation marks if you intend to retain key concepts or phrases to effectively paraphrase

 - Use paraphrasing as an alternative to the abundant usage of direct quotes in your writing